MONDAY AUGUST 21ST, 2017

 In the last few years, advanced technologies such as whole genome sequencing (WGS), nanotechnology, and imaging are producing unprecedented (and already unmanageable) multi-dimensional molecular and clinical data sets.
 Although these “molecular profile”-focused, data sets offer new opportunities for biomarker discovery, overall the functional role of most of these molecular alterations remain unknown.
 In addition to the profound scientific questions facing the biomarker field, there are real world problems ranging from a lack of biospecimen quality standards in biomarker discovery to poor data quality and the relevance of the original clinical question to clinical care.
 Although the FDA is currently attempting to address some of these problems through its biomarker qualification program, the development of evidentiary standards and pathways for biomarker discovery and development will fall mainly to the affected communities.
 This session will focus on the state of the biomarker field: are we indeed in biomarker “purgatory,” and if so, can the purposeful convergence of scientific knowledge and multi-sector collaboration create the end-to-end solutions needed to achieve promised patient benefit?

-How Do We Implement Precision Medicine in an Era of Intensifying Scrutiny on Cost and Value?
+How Do We Implement Precision Medicine in the Real World?

-Moderator: Gary Suizdak, Ph.D., Professor and Director of the Scripps Center for Metabolomics – The Scripps Research Institute
+Moderator: Gary Siuzdak, Ph.D., Professor and Director of the Scripps Center for Metabolomics – The Scripps Research Institute

 Is Regulatory Agility an Oxymoron?

-Moderator: James Czaban, Chairman of the FDA and Medical Products Regulatory Practice Group – DLA Piper
+Moderator: James Czaban, JD, Chairman of the FDA and Medical Products Regulatory Practice Group – DLA Piper

 The pace of innovation in Precision Medicine is blindingly fast, yet for many products of the PM revolution, the FDA does, or believes it can, assert regulatory jurisdiction, including requirements for pre-market approval or clearance.
 As a massive bureaucracy with limited resources and a longstanding institutional culture of conservatism in reviewing medical innovations, can the FDA adequately keep pace with PM innovation while fulfilling its public health obligations to ensure the safety and efficacy of the products it regulates?
 This panel will delve into the past, present, and future of FDA’s regulatory posture toward Precision Medicine and explore ways in which the agency can be more agile in meeting the competing goals of fostering innovation and protecting the public health.